Muxe: Muxe Representation in the Media

 Representations of Muxes in Western media, have often been shaped by romanticization and cultural misunderstanding.
 Media portrayals frequently describe the Zapotec city of Juchitán, Oaxaca, as a “queer paradise,” emphasizing the visibility and apparent acceptance of Muxes while overlooking the discrimination, violence, and stigma many continue to face.
-Western and Mexican outlets, commonly depict Muxes wearing traditional Tehuana attire, embroidered dresses associated with Zapotec femininity and Mexican national identity contributing to the exoticization of Muxe culture and indigeneity.
+Western and Mexican outlets commonly depict Muxes wearing traditional Tehuana attire, embroidered dresses associated with Zapotec femininity and Mexican national identity, contributing to the exoticization of Muxe culture and indigeneity.
 Scholars have also noted that Western frameworks tend to mislabel Muxes as “transgender,” “third gender,” or “gay,” imposing Western categories of gender and sexuality that do not align with Zapotec understandings.
 While such representations have increased global visibility for Muxes, they have also been criticized for reinforcing stereotypes and overshadowing the community’s cultural and political complexity.
-While such representations have increased global visibility, they have also been criticized for reinforcing stereotypes, and over generalizing the communities cultural and political complexity.Media often portrays muxes wearing traditional, colorful clothing, such as the embroidered huipil blouses, to emphasize their connection to their Zapotec heritage.
+While such representations have increased global visibility, they have also been criticized for reinforcing stereotypes, and over generalizing the communities cultural and political complexity.
+Media often portrays muxes wearing traditional, colorful clothing, such as the embroidered huipil blouses, to emphasize their connection to their Zapotec heritage.

-El Secreto del Rio (2024)
+El Secreto del Río (2024)

-The 2024 Netflix series El Secreto del Rio directed by Alberto Barrera, marks a significant development in the representation of Muxes across Latin American mainstream media.
-The show was made up by a diverse team and set of cast members, including LGBTQ+, trans, Indigenous, and Zapotec actors. this inclusive approach serves as an effort to authentically represent the lives and traditions of Muxes.
-While El Secreto del Rio has been praised for broadening visibility and providing opportunities for Indigenous and gender-diverse talent, some scholars and media commentators have cautioned against over-romanticizing of their portreyal.
-They have argued that global streaming platforms, can dilute the political and cultural specificity of muxe identities.
+The 2024 Netflix series El Secreto del Río directed by Alberto Barrera, marks a significant development in the representation of Muxes across Latin American mainstream media.
+The show was made up by a diverse team and set of cast members, including LGBTQ+, trans, Indigenous, and Zapotec actors.
+This inclusive approach serves as an effort to authentically represent the lives and traditions of Muxes.
+While El Secreto del Río has been praised for broadening visibility and providing opportunities for Indigenous and gender-diverse talent, some scholars and media commentators have cautioned against over-romanticizing their portrayal.
+They have argued that global streaming platforms can dilute the political and cultural specificity of muxe identities.
 Nonetheless, the show represents a meaningful step toward more nuanced and respectful depictions of muxes in contemporary media.

+Photography

+Nelson Morales, a Zapotec artist from Tehuantepec, has become a significant figure in visualizing Muxe identities through photography.
+Morales's work documents both community celebrations and intimate self-portraits, using the camera as a tool to understand his own Muxe identity and the diversity within muxe categories, including muxe gunaa' and muxe nguiiu.
+His photography challenges the narrow expectations often reproduced in media, such as the idea that muxes must conform to a single, traditionally feminine role, by presenting a wider spectrum of gender expression within Zapotec culture.
+Morales has stated that his projects function both as personal exploration and as a form of visibility for gender-diverse Indigenous communities, contributing to broader public understanding of Muxes beyond their frequent exoticization in Western and Mexican media.